A Better Appearance While Safely Removing Cancer

 Depending on the extent of your surgery, you can expect to spend approximately two to five days in the hospital.
 A surgical drain may be required to help eliminate any excess fluids from your body.
 However, these are normally needed no more than seven to ten days.

-A breast reconstruction surgery can range from two to eight hours and performed under general anesthesia.
+A Breast cancer reconstruction surgery can range from two to eight hours and performed under general anesthesia.